theobald-software/theobald-software.github.io/content/_en/board-connector/server.md

 **Tip:** The BCRun.exe logs its actions in the log subdirectory.
 The log files are located in the logs subdirectory of the program directory:`C:ProgramFiles\BOARDConnector\logs\server\run` (default)
 These are also the logs that can be displayed in the Designer under **[Server]>[Logs (Run)]**.

-The following HTTP requests are possible:
-- Executing an extraction
-- Emptying the result cache of an extraction
-- Canceling all runs of an extraction
-- REST API requests e.g., [Logs](./logging/logging-access-via-http), [Metadata](./advanced-techniques/metadata-access-via-http) etc.

 {: .box-tip }
 **Tip:** The XtractWebServer.exe logs its actions in log files.